Rule Change: Completed

 On 30 June 2022, the Commission extended the date for making the final rule, under section 317 of the National Gas Law (NGL).
 This extension was made to allow the Commission more time to analyse the required changes from the draft rule, specifically, how best to incorporate blending facilities into the DWGM framework.

 The additional time allowed the release of the final determination to coincide with the release of AEMC’s final report on the Review into extending the regulatory frameworks to hydrogen and renewable gases.
 Both work streams complement one another in that they provide the foundation for innovation that will allow this industry to develop further.

 On 8 September 2021, the AEMC received a rule change request from the Victorian Minister for Energy, Environment and Climate Change to amend Part 19 of the NGR, which covers the Victorian DWGM.

-The request seeks to change Part 19 of the National Gas Rules (NGR) in order to allow the market participation of such facilities, which may include, but are not limited to hydrogen, biomethane and other renewable gases.
+The request proposed to change Part 19 of the NGR in order to allow the market participation of distribution connected facilities, which may include, but are not limited to hydrogen, biomethane and other renewable gases.